-Widely considered a thought leader, with deep experience of the European, US and Asia Pacific markets, Martin Newman is known globally as one of the foremost authorities on customer experience.
+Martin Newman is widely considered a thought leader, with deep experience of the European, US and Asia Pacific markets, Martin is known globally as one of the foremost authorities on customer experience.

 Martin is the founder and Chairman of global consultancy, Practicology.
 He is also a board member of renowned retail companies including White Stuff, sits on the advisory board of leading digital knowledge management provider, Yext, and is also a member of the prestigious KPMG IPSOS Retail Think Tank.